romallen/jse-scraper/README.md

 ## Jamaica Stock Exchange Web Scraper
-This is a script to scrape stock price data from the Jamaica Stock Exchange website.
+This is a script to scrape stock & bond price data from the Jamaica Stock Exchange website.

 ## Motivation
 I created this script because I found it difficult and time consuming to navigate the JSE website and find the information that I was looking for.
 I also wanted to use technical analysis tools on the data and the JSE website did not offer this feature.